 The refuge is popular for big and small game hunting - deer, squirrel, rabbit, waterfowl and woodcock.
 Feral swine may be taken with legal firearms or archery equipment during any open hunting season.
 The refuge is known for its abundant squirrel population.
-It’s often reported that hunters can easily harvest a bag limit within 30 minutes due to the many squirrels on the refuge.
+Hunters often report that they can easily harvest a bag limit within 30 minutes due to the many squirrels on the refuge.

-The refuge is open for fishing year-round except during quota deer hunts.
+The refuge is open for fishing year-round subject to the state of Louisiana fishing regulations.
 The Mississippi River is a popular fishing spot for bank anglers.
-The refuge offers fishing on three ponds, which are open year round, except during annual quota primitive firearms and quota gun hunts.
+The refuge offers fishing on three ponds, which are open year-round when the refuge is open.

-Bird watchers, photographers and other visitors may enjoy the refuges' Blackfork Hiking Trail or the Big Cypress hiking trail where you can enjoy a walk to view the champion bald cypress tree, reported to be one of the largest trees of any species east of the Sierra Nevada.
+Bird watchers, photographers, and other visitors may enjoy the refuges' Big Cypress hiking trail where you can enjoy a walk to view a champion bald cypress tree, reported to be one of the largest trees of any species east of the Sierra Nevada.
 The fall and spring migrations bring many songbirds and wading birds to the refuge.
 Summer months are a good time to observe large numbers of wading and shorebirds.
-Be on the lookout for wading birds, turtles and alligators as you drive along the refuge road.
-You may also explore Cat Island by canoe, kayak, or other hand-launched boat.
+Be on the lookout for wading birds, turtles, and alligators as you drive along the refuge road.
+You may also explore Cat Island by canoe, kayak, or other hand-launched boats.

 The refuge has two hiking trails which are solely open to hikers and non-motorized access, and are closed to hunting.
 The most popular and easiest hike is the Big Cypress Trail which goes to a giant bald cypress tree.
 This flat.75-mile round-trip hiking trail is located 4.6 miles from the main gate.
 This easy trail winds through a bottomland hardwood forest leading to an impressively large bald cypress tree estimated to be about 1500 years old.
 At a height of 96 feet, a diameter of 17 feet, and a circumference of 56 feet, it is truly a sight to behold.

 ATV/UTVs may only be used for hunting or fishing access purposes.
 Three ATV trails are open to all users and are frequented by hunters and anglers.
 ATVs and UTVs must stay on designated roads and trails, and may not ride off-trail.
-To prevent resource damage, ATVs/UTVs may not ride on flooded roads or trails on the refuge.
+To prevent resource damage, ATVs/UTVs may not ride on flooded roads or flooded trails on the refuge.

-Wood Duck ATV Trail: This 2.5 mile-long trail is frequented by anglers and hunters.
+Wood Duck Trail: This 2.5-mile-long trail is frequented by anglers and hunters.
 Two borrow pits adjacent to the trail provide great fishing for freshwater species (white perch, etc.).
 This is a popular hunting trail for squirrel and small game hunters.